 A common form of scientific publication is an article published in an academic journal.
 This is also the type of publication that has the highest status in many disciplines.
 Articles are often published in journals with a specific research focus, and have usually undergone peer review, a process where the manuscript is scrutinized by other experts in the field before it is accepted and published.
-The author/authors are typically researchers at a university and the intended audience of the article is other experts within the field.
+The author or authors are typically researchers at a university and the intended audience of the article is other experts within the field.

-Academic journals can either be subscription based (and made available through a university library etc) or Open Access, meaning that they are freely available online.
+Academic journals can either be subscription based (and made available through a university library etc.) or Open Access, meaning that they are freely available online.

 There are two kinds of dissertations.
 A compilation thesis consists of separately published articles with an introduction and a summary.
 A monograph thesis consists of a longer, unified text.